 Ban on critical race theory

 The House Finance Committee added text from HB 544 to the budget.
-That bill prohibits any public employee training or education in New Hampshire that teaches "divisive concepts."
+That bill would prohibit any public employee training or education in New Hampshire that teaches "divisive concepts."
 The definition of "divisive concepts" includes several concepts on race and sex, such as the concept that "an individual, by virtue of his or her race or sex, is inherently racist, sexist, or oppressive, whether consciously or unconsciously."
 As a result, schools would not be allowed to teach critical race theory or systemic racism.

 Cuts to Health and Human Services

-The House Finance Committee recommends cutting over 200 positions from the Department of Health and Human Services (DHHS).
+The House Finance Committee recommended cutting over 200 positions from the Department of Health and Human Services (DHHS).
 Many of those positions are currently unfilled due to a statewide workforce shortage as well as a hiring freeze during the COVID-19 emergency.

 The committee also cut out Gov. Sununu’s proposal for a statewide paid family leave program.

 Lastly, the House Finance Committee cut out funding for a new forensic psychiatric hospital that was postponed by the COVID-19 emergency.
-New Hampshire is facing a lawsuit over some patients being housed at the state prison because New Hampshire lacks a secure psychiatric facility.

 Higher education changes